nahrens007/py-youtube-mp3/README.md

 `sudo apt-get install ffmpeg`
 ### Windows
 Same as with Linux, you need to install ffmpeg.
-You can download it here: https://www.ffmpeg.org/
+You can download it here: https://www.ffmpeg.org/ I downloaded the static-linked zip file, put it in C:\Program Files\ffmpeg, and added the path C:\Program Files\ffmpeg\bin to my PATH environment variable (ffmpeg.exe, ffplay.exe, and ffprobe.exe are in the bin folder).
+If you don't know how to add items to the PATH environment variable, you can Google it.
+Keep in mind you may need to sign out and sign back in for the environment variable to take effect.
 ## Running
 Finally, running:
 `python3 youtube-mp3.py`